MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connector-installation-problem.md

 1. On the connector server, run a port test by using [telnet](/windows-server/administration/windows-commands/telnet) or other port testing tool to verify that ports 443 and 80 are open.

-2. If any of those ports isn't successful, verify that the Firewall or backend proxy has access to the required domains and ports see, [Prepare your on-premises environment](application-proxy-add-on-premises-application.md#prepare-your-on-premises-environment).
+2. Verify that the Firewall or backend proxy has access to the required domains and ports see, [Prepare your on-premises environment](application-proxy-add-on-premises-application.md#prepare-your-on-premises-environment).

-3. Open a browser (separate tab) and go to the following web page: `https://login.microsoftonline.com`, make sure that you can sign in to that page.
+3. Open a browser tab and enter: `https://login.microsoftonline.com`.
+Make sure you can sign in.

-## Verify Machine and backend components support for application proxy trust certificate
+## Verify machine and backend component certificate support

 **Objective:** Verify that the connector machine, backend proxy, and firewall can support the certificate created by the connector.
 Also, verify the certificate is valid.

 >[!NOTE]
->The connector tries to create a SHA512 cert that is supported by Transport Layer Security (TLS) 1.2.
+>The connector tries to create a `SHA512` cert that is supported by Transport Layer Security (TLS) 1.2.
 If the machine or the backend firewall and proxy does not support TLS 1.2, the installation fails.
->
->

 **Review the prerequisites required:**